The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Discussion

 \section{Discussion}

-In this paper, we focus on the estimation of the hazard function of competing risks in the context of discrete survival.
+In this work, we focus on the estimation of the hazard function of competing risks in the context of discrete survival.
 We assume a change point model for the hazard function, with cause-specific change points, introducing dependence among change point locations across risks.
 In our approach, both number and location of change points are random.
 We refer to our model as Multivariate Bernoulli detector.
-Dependence across risks provides an attractive way for regularisation of baseline hazards since changes to an individual's condition across time might affect multiple cause-specific hazards simultaneously.
+Dependence across risks provides an attractive way for regularization of baseline hazards since changes to an individual's condition across time might affect multiple cause-specific hazards simultaneously.
 Our approach is widely applicable and interpretable.
 The data augmentation enables the use of any prior on regression coefficients making the MCMC updates more efficient.
-The simulation study shows that posterior inference on change points with dependence across risks is effective, with favourable comparisons with a frequentist approach and the Bayesian semi-parametric model by \citet{King2021}.
-In the application, such comparisons yield consistent results in terms of both baseline hazards and covariate effects.
+The simulation study and the real data application show that posterior inference on change points with dependence across risks is effective, with favorable comparisons with a frequentist approach and the Bayesian semi-parametric model by \citet{King2021}.

-Finally, the proposed model can be easily extended to accommodate more complex scenarios, for example, inclusion of recurrent event processes as outcome \citep[see, e.g.,][]{King2021} or of time-varying covariates.
+The proposed model can be easily extended to accommodate more complex scenarios, for example, inclusion of recurrent event processes as outcome \citep[see, e.g.,][]{King2021}, of time-varying covariates or semi-competing risk structure.
 In this work, we employ the multinomial logit model which is a popular choice for the analysis of discrete competing risks.
 It closely relates to multinomial logistic regression and offers computational advantages.
 Nevertheless, the Multivariate Bernoulli detector can be used with other likelihoods, such as multinomial probit models or multiple time series.
+Finally, we note that we could apply the same computational strategy even for change points models in continuous time by restricting the split points to the locations of the events.